What does a catalytic converter do?

 The catalytic converter includes a core of ceramics riddled with pores that measure less than 1mm.
 The pores are coated with powdered catalysts that contain metals such as platinum, palladium and rhodium.
 Because the pores are close to the engine they heat up and the chemical structure of the exhaust gases passing though it changes so that harmful gases that cause smog are removed and converted into nitrogen and oxygen.

-Catalytic converters are so efficient that the difference in emission readings for cars with converters and those without are huge.
+Carbon monoxide and hydrocarbons are broken down and converted into carbon dioxide and water.
+Catalytic converters are so efficient that the difference in emission readings for cars with converters and those without are considerable.
 The good news is that catalytic converters have a good life expectancy, but still need to be checked periodically for internal and external damage.
-Click here to view a catalytic converter.

 Another device that helps to reduce carbon emissions is the oxygen or lambda sensor.
 This monitors the percentage of oxygen present in exhaust gases and transmits information to the engine management system or electronic control unit (ECU).